 Financial Strategies Acquisition Corp.’s Nasdaq Listing Reinstated

 Financial Strategies Acquisition Corp.
-(NASDAQ:FXCO)DALLAS, TEXAS, VEREINIGTE STAATEN, July 10, 2023/EINPresswire.com/ -- Financial Strategies Acquisition Corp., announced today that the Nasdaq Hearings Panel has determined to reconsider its decision to delist FXCO, and grant their request for an exception to the continued listing rules of The Nasdaq Stock Market (“Nasdaq”).
+(NASDAQ:FXCO)DALLAS, TEXAS, UNITED STATES OF AMERICA, July 10, 2023/EINPresswire.com/ -- Financial Strategies Acquisition Corp., announced today that the Nasdaq Hearings Panel has determined to reconsider its decision to delist FXCO, and grant their request for an exception to the continued listing rules of The Nasdaq Stock Market (“Nasdaq”).

 Nasdaq Hearings Panel (“Panel”) considered the entire record and history of the company and relevant documents include the Company’s submission(s), the memorandum prepared by Staff, the Company’s public filings, and the Company’s presentation to the Panel on July 7, 2023.